 The Art of Choosing by Sheena Iyengar

-The book has been written in a storytelling manner that begins with author’s own family, when she talks about her parents getting married to someone who their respective families chose, and not questioning that choice and how that was relevant for them.
-Then there are lots of stories, some from Sheena’s own life and some from the experiments that she did over a period of time.
-And I must admit that she is a fine storyteller and knows how to keep her readers engaged through the right mix of stories and knowledge sharing.
+The book The Art of Choosing has been written in a storytelling manner.
+That begins with author’s own family when she talks about her parents getting married to someone who their respective families chose.
+And not questioning that choice and how that was relevant to them.
+Then there are lots of stories, some from Sheena’s own life.
+And some from the experiments that she did over a period of time.
+I must admit that she is a fine storyteller.
+And knows how to keep her readers engaged with the right mix of stories and knowledge sharing.
 I guess she must be a very multi-faceted person, as she chooses people for her study from a wide angle.

 Sheena shares the famous Jam study that she had done as a student to conclude that ‘though we may be drawn to more choices, but when we have to choose we prefer a small set of choices’.
 She takes you through the wide variety of choices, small and big and in various facets of life.
-Sometimes choices can be as simple as choosing a flavor from the dozen available and sometimes as difficult as choosing to let or not let a family member die, and everything in between.
-She talks about choices that may have a short term impact on us, like not choosing the right dish at the restaurant and sometimes for the rest of your life like choosing a life partner.
+Sometimes choices can be as simple as choosing a flavor from the dozen available.
+And sometimes as difficult as choosing to let or not let a family member die, and everything in between.
+She talks about choices that may have a short-term impact on us.
+Like not choosing the right dish at the restaurant.
+And sometimes for the rest of your life like choosing a life partner.

-At one place she touched upon my favorite topic ‘Innovation’ and how invention is nothing but a set or combination of right choices.
+At one place she touched upon my favorite topic ‘Innovation’ and how an invention is nothing but a set or combination of right choices.
 I am intrigued by this statement and would like to explore it further.

-I loved reading the book; it had a bit of everything that I look for in a book.
-A lot of knowledge about ‘Choices’ that I did not know, and was presented in a manner that anyone can understand though based on solid research.
+I loved reading the book The Art of Choosing.
+It had a bit of everything that I look for in a book.
+A lot of knowledge about ‘Choices’ that I did not know, and was presented in a manner that anyone can understand.
+Though based on solid research.
 It had stories that kept me engaged.
 There are no prescriptions in the book that tell you what to do and what not to in a given situation.
-What it provides you with is an understanding of Choices and how we take decisions, without any preaching.
+What it provides you with is an understanding of Choices.
+And how we make decisions, without any preaching.
 Each chapter began with a question that most people can relate to and ended with potential answers to that question.

-It is a book written by an expert for non-experts, so people who are versed in the subject may not find many new things.
-For others, it is a brilliant book, a must read to help you understand how you make choices and how those choices make you.
+It is a book written by an expert for non-experts.
+So people who are versed in the subject may not find many new things.
+For others, it is a brilliant book.
+A must read to help you understand how you make choices and how those choices make you.